IDMNYU/IdeationPrototyping_LadyK/schedule.md

         <li>Read: </li>
             <li> Show Your Work </li>
       <li>Do:</li>
+      <li> Post a short reflection on the group activity - Rose, Thorn, Bud.
+What realizations or new directions are you planning to explore?</li>
      <li>Work on <a href = "CoreWeekly.md">Core Project & Research </a>
          <li><a href= "constant_input_output.md"> Constant Input/Constant Ouput</li> </a>
             <li><a href ="Time_Management_System.md">Time Management System: Willpower - Post a reflection about what happens when you give in - what is the context and circumstance?
 What is going on during those moments?
 Post outlining your "I will ...., I won't.....and I want...." detailing all three</a></li>